What is Nursing School Like & How to Prepare for It

 - How does this play into the bigger picture?

 Learning the "bigger picture" of healthcare is not something that happens in one semester, or even after your first year as a nurse.
-This is part of being a novice -- you are figuring out care and your work impact patients on both a microscopic and a macroscopic level.
+This is part of being a novice -- you are figuring out care and how your work impacts patients on both a microscopic and a macroscopic level.
 Be patient with yourself and learn to be a confident beginner!